pacha/vem-doc/content/docs/users-guide/index.rst

 many Vim's features, it is still relatively simple and you can just read through these pages or use them as reference.

-If you're new to Vem, you can also take a look to the `Tutorial
+If you're new to Vem, you can also take a look to the `tutorial
 </docs/tutorial.html>`__ section first before digging into all the
 functionalities of the editor.